conibabi0403/Lab-2-CONI/recipes.md

 - Salt and pepper to taste
 - 1 jar (24 oz) spaghetti sauce
 - 4 tomato
-- 3 spoon of ketchup
+- 3 spoon of ketchup1

 Instructions:
 1. Cook spaghetti according to package instructions.